lcp-llp/terraform-provider-veeambackup/docs/index.md

 ## Authentication

 The provider supports OAuth2 authentication with the Veeam Backup for Microsoft Azure REST API.
-Authentication requires both an API key and username/password credentials.
+Authentication uses username/password credentials to obtain an access token via the OAuth2 Password grant flow.

 ### Environment Variables